contact luis

 Depending on how much you move around, you come in to indirect contact with about 150-200 unique people every day.
 Possibly even more than that if you really pound the pavement.
 That means that without drastically changing my lifestyle, I will see about 3,871,600 people over the course of my life or about 0.5% of my PSMI.
 Expressed in more practical terms, my chances of finding my soul mate at any point in my post-18 life is about 1 in 200.
 If you play Texas Hold ‘Em, this is roughly the same odds as being dealt pocket aces (220:1).
 (Interestingly enough, I’ve been dealt pocket aces about half a dozen times at Hold ‘Em that I can remember.)

 Is that depressing?
 Yeah, a little bit.
 20 years ago, that would be pretty much all she wrote too.
 But these days we’re fortunate enough to have a way to connect with thousands more at any given moment, i.e., the internets.
-I’ve got about 670 people following me on Twitter, about 250 friends on Facebook and have built a handful of little web toys that thousands of people use every day.
+I’ve got about , about and have built a handful of little web toys that thousands of people use every day.
 Your own numbers will be drastically different of course, but the point is that we’re able to cheat the odds by making ourselves really visible online.
 In fact, if I assume that my soul mate is a straight female who speaks English and has Internet access, my PSMI is reduced even further.
 There are 1.4 billion people on the Internet, 430.8 million of which speak English, and 206.8 million of which are probably straight females.
 Now my chances are about 58:1, which in Hold ‘Em terms is roughly the odds that you would get a pair of aces, kings, queens or jacks in your pocket (54.3:1).
 If all that sounds a little fanciful, it’s really not.
 I mean seriously, what kind of cosmos would give me a soul mate that didn’t use the Internet?
 That would just be cruel.
 (Or for that matter, didn’t subscribe to poker hand probabilities.)

 One way to look at the 58:1 ratio is thusly: if I had 58 times to relive my life, I would cross paths with my soul mate once.
 That sounds incredibly sad, so here’s another way to look at it: if you took 58 other guys with similar soul-mate indices as me, only one of us would find our soul mate.
 I like the sound of that a little bit more, but I’m not entirely sure it’s the right way to look at the numbers.
 Anyway.